c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 Two useful Readline functions are __not bound to keys by default__: `history-search-backward` and `history-search-forward`.
 These functions search your command history using the text you've already typed at the prompt.

-For example, suppose you previously executed the following commands:
+For example to undestand the `history-search-backward` and `history-search-forward`, suppose you previously executed the following commands:

 ```bash
 ls -lR